gwijthoff/CDH507/content/schedule.md

 : **Natalia Ermolaev, Meredith Martin, and Grant Wythoff, Center for Digital Humanities** : *Seminar discussion on the history of data science and recent trends in computational methods in the humanities.*
-: *Preview of what will be covered in each day of the Institute* : *Participant presentations: how is data science intersecting with scholarship in your discipline?*
+: *Preview of what will be covered in each day of the Institute*

 <span class="color">10:00 – 12:00</span>
 : *Discussion of readings.*
+: *Participants: come prepared to discuss how data science is intersecting with scholarship in your discipline.*

 <span class="headlinks">Afternoon<span>